 - Work independently while also working closely as a member of the Advancement team, and coordinate activities with those of other staff in Advancement, as well as with the College President and members of the Board of Trustees.

-- Possess or develop a working knowledge of commonly used planned giving techniques that will enable informed conversation with donor prospects that evidence an interest in exploring these gift techniques.
+- Possess or be willing to develop a working knowledge of commonly used planned giving techniques that will enable informed conversation with donor prospects that evidence an interest in exploring these gift techniques.

-- Work in close coordination with Alumni Relations and Annual Fund staff to engage an enthusiastic community of 17,000 alumni at a particularly important and exciting time in the College’s history to assist in creating a compelling strategic vision for alumni relations programming.
+- Work in coordination with Alumni Relations to engage an enthusiastic community of 16,000+ alumni and assist in creating a compelling strategic vision for alumni programming.

-- Enhance ability to serve as external ambassador for the College by building positive relationships with faculty, staff and students.
+- Be an ambassador for the College by building positive relationships with faculty, staff and students through participation in College events.

 - Be an ambassador for the College by building positive relationships with members of the Yellow Springs and Greater Miami Valley communities.